Skip to content

 There is olfactory contact through the urine that causes g.
 Identifies the area of the Galago alleni.
 The identification of the region of this urine increased almost fourfold when the region was covered with another GALAGO.

 The Galago alleni is very territorial and often invasive in men.
-Aggressive behavior is informed by erect postures, feet and a vocal accounting.
+Aggressive behavior is informed by erect postures, feet, and vocal accounting.
 The courtship was mutually grumbling and chasing.

 The Galago alleni uses touch communication.
 After first encountering a conspiracy, they can punch each other in the nose.
 After that, they will touch the nose in the face.
-The social decoration is the most important form of their touch, and it helps them bond with each other.
+Social decoration is the most important form of their touch, and it helps them bond with each other.

 At night Galago alleni has the definition of an exceptional aspect (though lacking in color).
-They have an intense hearing, sense of smell and use touchy gestures to make their environment feel.
+They have intense hearing, and sense of smell and use touchy gestures to make their environment feel.

 Diet